 In the end, you have much more to gain than to lose by writing the thank you notes.
 And, if you don't write the thank you, you may blow the opportunity nearly 25% of the time (yikes!).

-Your choice of method depends on the job you are seeking, what you feel most comfortable doing, and what you think the people there will prefer.
+Your choice of communications method depends on what you feel most comfortable doing and what you think the people who interviewed you will prefer.

 If you use email, do NOT send one email message to everyone you interviewed with.
 Make each message unique, based on your notes, and send each to only one individual.

 Yes, you need to write different letters that reflect the different discussions and points made (or not made).

 Remember, you never know who really holds the influence on the hiring process!
 Thank everyone who interviewed you.